 Getting rid of mugwort organically is a challenge.
 There are no recommended pre-emergence chemicals which would allow you to kill mugwort plants before they emerge.
-Dicamba, glyphosate and 2,4D are all used in commercial agricultural fields to kill mugwort plants and other pest plants.
-Glyphosate is non-selective and can kill wanted plants, so caution is advised.
+Non-selective type herbicides can be used by home gardeners but will also kill wanted plants, so caution is advised.

 Control from these chemicals is not even that adequate, but they are useful in areas where you cannot completely eradicate all plant life.
 If you have an area that you can do a complete rejuvenation on, simply spread a black tarp or cardboard over the area and smother the pesky plants.

 Getting rid of mugwort is a test of patience and dedication but its spreading habits leave little other choice.

 Note: Chemical control should only be used as a last resort, as organic approaches are safer and much more environmentally friendly.